• Wed. Nov 12th, 2025

 SIMPLE BUT EFFECTIVE

-Each coffee shop usually consisted of a single large roomed building.
+Each traditional coffee shop usually consisted of a single large roomed building.
 These were often filled with a few hand-made wooden tables and reed or rush-woven chairs.
-There would usually be a large glass-fronted cupboard, which would store cups, glasses and cutlery.
-Before the advent of electric refrigeration, flat-lid units often containing large ice blocks, would be used to chill drinks and some foods.
+There would usually be a large glass-fronted cupboard, used to store cups, glasses and cutlery, and before the advent of electric refrigeration, flat-lid units often containing large ice blocks would be used to chill drinks and some foods.
 Nearly all of these establishments had a raised fireplace with a receptacle for charcoal.
-This was usually kept smouldering to constantly heat hot sand for coffee brewing.
+This was usually kept smouldering to constantly heat the hot sand, which was used to make CYPRUS COFFEE.

 A SELECTION OF OFFERINGS